BuildmodeOne/ModelEditorGUI/README.md

 # Model Editor GUI
-This repository host the GUI file for the [Model Editor][modelEditorLink] Spigot plugin by BuildmodeOne.
+This repository hosts the GUI file for the [Model Editor][modelEditorLink] Spigot plugin by BuildmodeOne.

 [modelEditorLink]: https://buildmodeone.com/modeleditor